syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% endhighlight %}

-You can find the first occurrence of a particular text extended to several paragraphs in the document using **FindSingleLine** method and its next occurrence using **FindNextSingleLine** method.
+You can find the first occurrence of a particular text extended to several paragraphs in the document by using **FindSingleLine** method and its next occurrence by using **FindNextSingleLine** method.

-The following code snippet illustrates how to find a particular text extended to several paragraphs in the Word document.
+The following code example illustrates how to find a particular text extended to several paragraphs in the Word document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Find the first occurrence of a particular text extended to several paragraphs in the document
+//Finds the first occurrence of a particular text extended to several paragraphs in the document

 TextSelection[] textSelections = document.FindSingleLine("First paragraph Second paragraph", true, false);